Satsaa/My-AutoHotkey-Scripts/README.md

 </p>
 </details>

- Allows you to find your best (highest score) Dota 2 Fantasy cards for the current TI.
+ Allows you to find your best (highest score) Dota 2 Fantasy cards for the current International.
  Supports searching by player/team/position.
  Each player/team/position can be ignored invidually.

  ## YoutubeDL
  ![YoutubeDL](https://raw.githubusercontent.com/Satsaa/My-AutoHotkey-Scripts/master/v1/Res/Readme/YoutubeDl.png "YoutubeDL")
  YoutubeDL/YTDL_HelperGui.ahk is a simple host for youtube-dl.exe.
 [Youtube-dl](https://rg3.github.io/youtube-dl)
- Used to queue downloads of videos/audio by url.
+ Used to queue downloads of videos/audio.
  Supports setting the command line arguments for youtube-dl.exe.

  ## Misc